-- 1. Identify the key individuals and organizations, including project partners, involved in the proposed project.
+1. Identify the key individuals and organizations, including project partners, involved in the proposed project.
 (A) Project Coordinator.
-Per the requirements of this solicitation, this position must be at least .5 FTE dedicated to this project.
-(B) Required project partners (tribal leader, judge, prosecutor, general counsel/tribal attorney, law enforcement, and victim service provider).
+Per the requirements of this solicitation, if this is a new project, this position must be at least .5 FTE dedicated to this project.
+Duties of this position must include: coordinating regularly scheduled meetings of the MOU/IMOU STCJ Planning and Implementation partners; coordination of training and technical assistance for the MOU/IMOU STCJ Planning and Implementation partners; and achievement of project goals and objectives; (B) Required project partners (tribal leader, judge, prosecutor, general counsel/tribal attorney, law enforcement, and victim service provider).
 Specifically indicate the positions, if any, that will be paid with grant funds.
-If the tribe does not currently have one or more of the required project partners, specifically state that, explain why the required partner has not been identified (e.g., a tribal prosecutor has not yet been hired) and steps that will be taken to include that partner in the project.
+If the tribe does not currently have one or more of the required project partner roles filled, specifically state that, and discuss the plan to ensure this role is represented throughout the project planning and implementation.
 (C) Optional project partners (e.g., tribal coalition, jail administrator, court services officer, code reviser, batterer's intervention facilitator), if applicable.
 Specifically indicate the positions, if any, that will be paid with grant funds.
-(D) If applicable, identify all other positions created by or paid for with grant funds including regular, contract, and consultant positions and their role within the proposed project. - 2.
-Demonstrate that the individuals and organizations identified have the capacity to address the stated need and can successfully implement the proposed project activities; attach job descriptions of all key personnel.
+(D) If applicable, identify all other positions created by or paid for with grant funds including regular, contract, and consultant positions and their role within the proposed project.

+2. Demonstrate that the individuals and organizations identified have the capacity to address the stated need and can successfully implement the proposed project activities; attach job descriptions of all key personnel.